- Acute trauma: fall, blow, dislocation

 - Pain at night, especially when lying on the shoulder

-- Swelling, localized heat, or signs of inflammation
+- Swelling, overheating, or signs of inflammation

 - Feeling of instability, as if the shoulder is “giving way”

-Clinical Conditions
+Medical Conditions

-- Calcific tendonitis (calcified shoulder)
+- Calcific tendinitis

 - Tendon tears of the rotator cuff, e.g., degenerative or after an accident

-- Impingement syndrome & subacromial pain syndrome
+- Impingement syndrome & Subacromial pain syndrome

-- Osteoarthritis in the shoulder joint
+- Arthrosis in the shoulder joint

 - Shoulder instabilities / dislocations

-- Bursitis (inflammation of the bursa)
+- Bursitis

 - Cartilage damage or labral lesions

-- Tendinopathies / tendon irritation
+- Tendinopathies / Tendon irritation

 Treatment

 Many shoulder conditions can be effectively treated conservatively in the early stages.
-To determine the cause and therapy options, Dr. Pittl, as a shoulder specialist in Innsbruck, takes the time for a careful diagnosis.
+To determine the cause and therapy options, Dr. Pittl, as a shoulder specialist in Innsbruck, takes time for a careful diagnosis.

-This takes place in three steps:
+This is done in three steps:

-- Detailed medical history (anamnesis)
+- Detailed anamnesis

 - Clinical examination: mobility, stability, muscle status, functional tests